Helen Atanacio, is a British citizen who is married to a Filipino.

-2. Merienda: Filipinos love to eat and luckily so do I!
-Nothing is better than the street stalls that start to operate at around 3pm selling Merienda.
+2. Merienda: Filipinos love to eat!
+Nothing is better than the street stalls that start to operate at around 3pm selling "Merienda".
 While some of the offerings can be a little unusual such as Balut or pigs ear, most are just delicious.
-My personal favourites are the banana que or Kamote que which are covered in a caramelised sugar from the frying in the big wok at the stall.
-There are also wonderful sweet rice cakes like suman, bibingka, or puto.
+My personal favourites are the Banana Que or Kamote Que, which are covered in a caramelised sugar from the frying in the big wok at the stall.
+There are also wonderful sweet rice cakes like Suman, Bibingka, or Puto.
 Best of all the prices are so cheap you can try lots of things.

 3. Watching the Kite Surfers on Bulabog from Mount Luho: Take a walk to Bulabog Beach and just watch the kite surfers and their amazing prowess on the waters, but make this experience even better by walking up the Mount Luho road that runs off Bulabog and watch them from on high.
 The view over the island is amazing and looking down on all the colourful kites is just a great sight to behold.
-The restaurants and cafes on this side of the island also are a little more laid back and rustic than White Beach so relaxing here is a more local experience.
+The Bulabog Beach Restaurants and Cafes on this side of the island also are a little more laid back and rustic than White Beach, so relaxing here is a more local experience.

 4. Bar-Hopping - the perfect 3 cocktails!
 If there is one thing that Boracay is famous for and which I am always happy to enjoy it is the great nightlife and wonderful selection of cocktails, restaurants and places to dance off the excesses!
-My perfect night starts with the island’s best Mango Daquiri at CafeDelMar.
-Their hammock slung seats and tranquil music make a great place to start the evening.
-The best Frozen Margarita is to be found at Manana the Mexican restaurant on White beach and the best Frozen Mojitos are at The Palms of Boracay at the north end of the beach where the comfy sofas and sunset view from the clubhouse terrace is perfectly framed.
-There are so many choices to eat but personal favourites include Cyma for Greek, Dos Mestistos for Tapas, Siam Chilli for Thai and Crafts for Indian Curry.
-My favourite DJ and dancing spot has to be Juice Bar, an outdoor dance on the sand in sight of the sea nightspot with the best bar team!
+The best Frozen Margarita is to be found at Manana the Mexican restaurant on White Beach and the most lethal but delicious Mojitos are at Red Pirates, at the end of Station 3.
+There are so many choices to eat but personal favourites include Cyma for Greek, Dos Mestizos for Tapas, Siam Chilli for Thai and Crafts for Indian Curry.
+My favourite DJ and dancing spot has to be OM Bar (used to be Juice Bar), an outdoor dance on the sand in sight of the sea nightspot with the best bar team!
 Enjoy!

 5. Zorbing: Ok I admit it's not a thing I actually do myself, I am not quite an adrenalin junkie…but my 8 year old son is!
 So this gets my top 5 list because I love to take him and his friends here and watch them have the time of their lives rolling down a hill in a great big bubble full of water.
 It is one of many activities available for thrill seekers along with Zip Lines, parasailing, fly fishing banana boating ATV riding ….the list goes on!